Books by Debi Bower available on Amazon - shop now

 New York’s is the oldest state fair in the United States, established in 1841, settling in its current Syracuse location in 1890.

-Ours is also one of the largest, with roughly one million visitors annually, some days seeing over 100,000 people.
+Ours is also one of the largest, with roughly one million visitors annually, and some days see over 100,000 people.

 The fair runs annually, beginning on the 3rd or 4th Wednesday in August and ending on Labor Day.